 It is so refreshing to see such a unique and real perspective in a new cookbook, something that makes you take notice.
 That’s what this book does.
 Jerrelle doesn’t have the same point of view of baking as I grew up with.
 I had so many generations that stirred me towards my path however her path was different.
-I loved reading about how she came to this road and learning about her and her delicious treats in her work of art.
-I also love that she provides so many dietary options for her recipes giving variations for vegan, whole wheat and egg free renditions.
+I love that she provides so many dietary options for her recipes giving variations for vegan, whole wheat and egg free renditions.

 With Spring on its way, I have been thinking a lot about berries and how they summon the enthusiasm of the impending season.
 I get excited thinking about the longer days, the jackets and short sleeves, the upcoming farmers markets and now the joy of taking my Baby Cakes out in the nicer weather.
 I’ve started planning our days since my maternity leave will be coming to an end soon enough.
 Taking in as much time as possible with her is my goal since I know I will be back on flights before I know it.